 ESG Risk: A strategy or emphasis on environmental, social and governance factors (“ESG”) may limit the investment opportunities available to a portfolio.
 Therefore, the portfolio may underperform or perform differently than other portfolios that do not have an ESG investment focus.
 A portfolio’s ESG investment focus may also result in the portfolio investing in securities or industry sectors that perform differently or maintain a different risk profile than the market generally or compared to underlying holdings that are not screened for ESG standards.

 Mutual fund investing involves risk, including possible loss of principal.
 The Fund is non-diversified, which means that a large portion of the Fund’s assets may be invested in one or few companies or sectors.
 The Fund could fluctuate in value more than a diversified fund.

 Investors should consider the investment objectives, risks, charges and expenses of the Polen Growth Fund carefully before investing.
 A prospectus with this and other information about the Fund may be obtained by calling 1-888-678-6024 or visiting the Materials tab.
 It should be read carefully before investing.

 All performance is calculated in US Dollars.
 The performance data quoted represents past performance and does not guarantee future results.
 Current performance may be lower or higher.
 Returns are presented net of management fees and include the reinvestment of all income.

-Polen Growth Fund is distributed by Foreside Funds Distributors LLC., not affiliated with Polen Capital Management.
+Polen Funds are distributed by Foreside Funds Distributors LLC., not affiliated with Polen Capital Management.